-One of his areas of particular interest also involves representation of photographers, photography agents, producers, distributors, artists, galleries and musicians and has an expertise in licensing agreements.
-He was involved in shaping the early case law in New York which defined the right of privacy and right of publicity (see cases below).
+In addition to heading KGG’s national class action litigation practice, Mr. Graifman represents photographers, photography agents, producers, distributors, artists, galleries and musicians and has an expertise in licensing agreements.
+He was involved in shaping the early case law in New York that defined the right of privacy and right of publicity (specific cases listed below).

 In a recent settlement of a nationwide consumer fraud class action on behalf of 11,000 businesses which had been defrauded by the telephone company Norvergence Corp., and which involved various equipment leasing companies, the New Jersey Superior Court approved settlements with CIT Technology Financing, U.S. Bancorp, De Lage Laden Leasing and two other leasing companies on June 30, 2006.
 The firm, Kantrowitz Goldhamer & Graifman, was Co-Lead Counsel.